learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

-Instead of having all of our functions encapsulated in a closure within `index.js` as we did while building our own redux set up, we've now separated out the reducer function, giving it a relevant name, `shoppingListReducer`, and let the Redux library take care of our `createStore` function.
+Instead of having all of our functions encapsulated in a closure within `index.js` as we did while building our own redux set up, we've now separated out the reducer function, giving it a relevant name, `counterReducer`, and let the Redux library take care of our `createStore` function.
 These two pieces are both imported into `src/index.js` and used to create `store`.

 This `store` value is then passed in as a prop to `Provider`.

+### Interacting with the Store: useDispatch and useSelector

 To gain access to the `store` somewhere in our app, we use two **hooks** provided by `react-redux`: the `useDispatch` hook (for dispatching actions to